microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 2. Install and set up the toolkit
 3. Set up message passing between the extension and webview

-_If you get stuck at any point (or just want a pre-configured starter extension template), feel free to install our [completed hello world sample extension](https://github.com/microsoft/vscode-webview-ui-toolkit-samples/tree/main/default/hello-world) based on this guide.
-Additionally, other sample extensions/templates demonstrating the toolkit in more complex scenarios or with different frontend frameworks/build tools can be found in the same repository._
+_If you get stuck at any point (or just want a pre-configured starter extension template), feel free to install our [completed hello world sample extension](https://github.com/microsoft/vscode-webview-ui-toolkit-samples/tree/main/default/hello-world) based on this guide._

 ## Part 1: Create a webview-based extension